open223/docs.open223.info/guides/design-patterns.md

 The next three examples showcase how FunctionBlocks, as logical constructs, are implemented in the standard.
 The following example demonstrates how a luminaire can be controlled based on motion occupancy sensing.
 The LuminaireLogic FunctionBlock takes motion as an input property and provides the luminaire command as the output to the luminaire.

 ![UserSwitch](images/guides-UserSwitch.png)

+The next case examines a scenario where the luminaire logic encapsulated in FunctionBlock1 takes an input that is not a property observed by a sensor.
+Users can provide input through the "UserSwitch" property.
+This could be an on/off switch other than the physical switch connected to the luminaire.

 ![DumbSwitch](images/guides-DumbSwitch.png)